SNWCreations/AACMD/README.md

 If you want to ignore the material name, use `IgnoreMaterial:1b` NBT on the item.

-For example, `assets/aacmd/textures/models/armor/1_layer_X.png` is the texture for armor items with CustomModelData valued 1 and ignored the material name.
+For example, `assets/aacmd/textures/models/armor/1_layer_X.png` is the texture for armor items with CustomModelData valued 1, layer X and ignored the material name.

 ## License